Allegra Byron: Convent education

+Byron had written to Clairmont that he paid double fees to the convent school to ensure that Allegra would receive the best possible care from the nuns.
 Byron wrote to Hoppner in March 1821 that Allegra would receive better care in the convent than she would with him.
 His mistress, Teresa, Countess Guiccioli, had had a happy experience at the convent boarding school where she had lived from the age of five, and had persuaded Byron that a convent school would be the best place for Allegra.
 He also viewed the convent as the safest place for her with revolution brewing in the Kingdom of the Two Sicilies.

-Allegra was doted on by the nuns at the convent, who called her "Allegrina," and was visited once by Teresa's relatives.
+Allegra was doted on by the nuns at the convent, who called her "Allegrina", and was visited once by Teresa's relatives.
 Probably with considerable assistance from the nuns, four-year-old Allegra wrote her father a letter in Italian from the convent, dated 21 September 1821, asking him to visit her:

 My dear Papa.
 It being fair-time, I should like so much a visit from my Papa as I have many wishes to satisfy.
 Won't you come to please your Allegrina who loves you so?

-The abbess of the convent included her own note inviting Byron to come to see Allegra before he left for Pisa and assuring him "how much she is loved."
+The abbess of the convent included her own note inviting Byron to come to see Allegra before he left for Pisa and assuring him "how much she is loved".
 On the back of this letter, Byron wrote: "Sincere enough, but not very flattering – for she wants to see me because 'it is the fair' to get some paternal Gingerbread – I suppose."
 Byron never responded to Allegra's letter or visited the child during the thirteen months she was in the convent.